What are the Fund’s objectives?

 Do you provide an estimate on my tax breakdown, including return of capital?

 As we need to wait until all of the relevant tax data is received from the portfolio companies and a tax analysis is performed, Canoe is unable to provide an estimate prior to releasing the full information.
-Canoe issues a news release in early March containing the full tax breakdown of distributions for that year.
+Canoe will post on the website in early March containing the full tax breakdown of distributions for that year.
 View historical tax information.

 What is my adjusted cost base for tax purposes?